 And just a few weeks ago, it was announced that Eurostar and Gatwick Express were ordered by the ASA to change their adverts.
 The Eurostar online advert stated that tickets were available “from as little as £29”, but someone who complained said they could not find that price online.
 The Gatwick Express advert stated that the express service travels “non-stop to Victoria station in half an hour”.
 Only 79% of trains made the journey on time.

-Finally, B&M had their marketing material banned in March of this year for advertising a prosecco glass that can hold a full bottle of prosecco, for going against health guidelines and implying “it was acceptable for one person to consumer an entire bottle of prosecco in one sitting”.
+Finally, B&M had their marketing material banned in March of this year for advertising a prosecco glass that can hold a full bottle of prosecco, for going against health guidelines and implying “it was acceptable for one person to consume an entire bottle of prosecco in one sitting”.

 Whilst all of these recent headlines affect large companies, the ASA can become involved with adverts for any company.
 Becoming involved with the ASA could result in losing time and resource to dealing with the issue, as well as reputational damage.
 If businesses don’t cooperate with the ASA, they can be referred to Trading Standards or Ofcom, and may receive further sanctions, including a fine.